Are you planning a trip to Lithuania’s coast and are interested in finding all of the best things to do in Klaipeda?

 Being one of the largest cities in Lithuania, getting to Klaipeda is fairly easy and it is well connected both domestically and internationally.
 There are multiple bus connections per day from all major cities in Lithuania, Riga, and Kaliningrad.
 There is also a domestic train station that connects Klaipeda with Vilnius, Kretinga, and Šiauliai.

 Being a port city, it is also possible to reach Klaipeda by ferry.
 There are daily ferry connections with Kiel and Sassnitz in Germany and Karlshamn, Sweden.

 Things to Do in Klaipeda

 Though quite small in size, there are a surprising amount of things to do in Klaipeda and we would recommend spending, at the very least, one full day exploring the city.
 Ideally, spending three nights in Klaipeda would give you enough time to really get a feel for the town while also allowing you to spend one day on the beautiful Curonian Spit.

-The Old Town in Klaipeda is incredibly quaint and compact and, due to the fact that the streets are on a grid system, incredibly easy to navigate.
+The Old Town in Klaipeda is incredibly quaint and compact and, due to the fact that the streets are on a grid system, refreshingly easy to navigate.
 Take an hour or two to wander through the cobbled streets and admire the beautiful architecture while learning about the fascinating history of the city.